Dougherty & Company slashes price target on Workhorse Group Inc. [WKHS] – find out why.

-Workhorse Group Inc. [NASDAQ: WKHS] gained 9.83% on the last trading session, reaching $3.24 price per share at the time.
-Workhorse Group Inc. represents 68.47 million in outstanding shares, while the company has a total market value of $236.20 million with the latest information.
-WKHS stock price has been found in the range of $2.96 to $3.36.
+Workhorse Group Inc. [NASDAQ: WKHS] traded at a high on 06/10/20, posting a 8.29 gain after which it closed the day’ session at $4.05.
+The results of the trading session contributed to over 9130624 shares changing hands.
+Over the past one week, the price volatility of Workhorse Group Inc. stands at 16.22% while the volatility over the past one month is 10.39%.

-If compared to the average trading volume of 1.71M shares, WKHS reached a trading volume of 4391994 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for WKHS stock reached $290.47 million, with 68.47 million shares outstanding and 55.45 million shares in the current float.
+Compared to the average trading volume of 1.91M shares, WKHS reached a trading volume of 9130624 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Dougherty & Company have made an estimate for Workhorse Group Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on May 28, 2020.
 While these analysts kept the previous recommendation, ROTH Capital raised their target price to Buy.
 The new note on the price target was released on April 28, 2020, representing the official price target for Workhorse Group Inc. stock.
 Previously, the target price had yet another raise to $6, while BTIG Research analysts kept a Buy rating on WKHS stock.
 On January 24, 2018, analysts increased their price target for WKHS shares from 5 to 6.